St Louis Missouri, USA Travel Guide

 Check forecasts ahead of driving.

-Utilize the "Transit" app for real-time tracking of buses and trains.
+Utilize the "Transit" app for real-keeping track of time of public transport like buses and trains.
 This streamlines your daily travels.

-Google Maps also offers solid routing options for public transit, walking, and driving within the city.
+Google Maps also offers solid routing options for public transit, walking, and operating a vehicle within the city.